karl/monket.net/contents/cv/index.md

 _July 2017 - Current_

-Sky is a multifaceted media company with a multinational reach.
+Sky is a multinational media company empowing customers to watch content at home and on all their devices.

 ### Tasks & Responsibilities

 Developing the Sky Go Desktop app for macOS and Windows, an Electron app for watching video and live TV.
+Leading large scale improvements and architectural changes across the codebase.
 Interviewing candidates and mentoring new hires.
 Helping management implement new development processes within the team.

 ### Achievements

 Streamlining the hiring process for new developers, including a stronger focus on technical skills and cultural fit.
 Improving the speed and reliability of the CI process, reducing time to merge PRs from 4+ hours to 20 minutes.
 Leading change in development process by example, with increased focus on tackling risks early.
 Introducing a streamlined translation process across multiple products and teams.
+Setting up a fortnightly tech retrospective to help empower developers to suggest and implement technical improvements.
+Pioneering the use of state machines to tame complex asyncronous interactions.

 ### Technologies Used